Skip to content

 Attention and Focus:

-Individuals with ADD often struggle to maintain attention on tasks, especially those that are long or uninteresting.
+Individuals with ADD (Attention Deficit Disorder) often struggle to maintain attention on tasks, especially those that are long or uninteresting.
 This can lead to difficulty completing tasks, as they may start many projects but struggle to finish them.
 Frequent distractions can also cause them to get easily sidetracked by other tasks or environmental stimuli.

 Stress and Anxiety: